jacopotagliabue/spark_tree2lambda/README.md

 but it provides a working alternative to the fancy DSL approach we championed in the blog post.

 ## Deployment
+After cloning the repo, remember to create a local `settings.ini` from the provided template (which contains sensible default values given the files in the tutorial).
 Make sure to have Serverless installed and configured with AWS credentials; then, install with pip the dependencies in a project folder (e.g. `vendored`):

 ```